sswan/tabfileio/README.md

 Tabular file input/output in multiple formats

 This package is used to read and write numerical tabular data.
 It is made for handling data in columns with a header (a text identifier).
-Supported formats are text, zipped text, excel (xls and xlsx), python pickle, and json.
+Supported formats are text, zipped text, excel (xls and xlsx), python pickle, json, and HDF5.

 Different packages are required for different file types with output data always in a numpy.array().
 The format is determined by the file extension.
 If the extension is unrecognized it defaults to a text format.
 All file formats only use packages available in the python standard library except:

 * .xls: *xlrd* for reading, and *xlwt* for writing
 * .xlsx: *openpyxl*
+* .hdf5 or .h5: *h5py*

 The package expects column-based float data with text headers.
 The package was initially developed to store state variables for a simple simulation program.
 Here is an example of a text file demonstrating the general format: